 The duration of the health care service and reason/ailment for the service are specified for each service.
-Again, it’s important to note that audio and video are required during all telehealth services.
+Again, it’s important to note that all telehealth services require audio and video.

 Where Can Beneficiaries Be Treated Using Telehealth?

-Originating sites are an important aspect of telehealth you need to make sure your clients know about.
-An originating site is the patient’s location where the telehealth encounter takes place.
-Right now, the site must be located in either a county outside of a Metropolitan Statistical Area or a rural Health Professional Shortage Area.
-In addition to being located in one of those areas, Medicare specifies that the originating site must be from within one of the following facilities:
+Prior to the pandemic, originating sites — the patient’s location where the telehealth encounter takes place — were an important aspect of telehealth.
+The site had to be in either a county outside of a Metropolitan Statistical Area or a rural Health Professional Shortage Area.
+In addition, Medicare specified that the originating site had to be from within one of the following facilities:

 - Provider offices